-Health Care Reform established a temporary three-year risk sharing program for qualified individual and small group insurance plans.
+Health Care Reform established a temporary risk sharing program, which expires at the end of 2016, for qualified individual and small group insurance plans.
 Under this program the Company makes (or receives) a payment to (or from) HHS based on the ratio of allowable costs to target costs (as defined by Health Care Reform).
-The Company records a risk corridor receivable or payable as an adjustment to premium revenue based on the Company's estimate of the ultimate 2014 risk sharing amount.
+The Company records a risk corridor receivable or payable as an adjustment to premium revenue based on the Company's estimate of the ultimate risk sharing amount for the current calendar year.
+In October 2015, HHS announced that 2014 Health Care Reform risk corridor receivables would be funded at 12.6% to the extent HHS fully collects risk corridor payables.
+In November 2015, INT 15-01 was issued as guidance to address the accounting for risk corridor receivables.
+In conjunction with this guidance, the Company recorded a risk corridor receivable that coincides with the portion of the 2014 Health Care Reform risk corridor receivables that are considered collectible.
+The Company currently has not recorded any risk corridor receivables for the 2015 program year.

-The Company will perform a final reconciliation and settlement with HHS of the 2014 3Rs during 2015.
-See Note 24.E. for disclosure of amounts related to the 3Rs for the Company for the period ending December 31, 2014.
+The Company expects to perform an annual final reconciliation and settlement with HHS of the 3Rs in each subsequent year.
+See Note 24.E. for disclosure of amounts related to the 3Rs for the Company for the periods ending December 31, 2015 and 2014.